Modular policy tool for faster eligibility matching

 Support Team Insights

-Uncovered messy edge cases and call-specific blockers
+Uncovered complex edge cases and call-specific blockers

 Critical care moments are slowed down by undefined rules and scattered systems